justinhartman/.github/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

 ## Contributing

-Please read our [CONTRIBUTING.md][CONTRIBUTING] file for details on how you can get involved in the project as well as the process for submitting bugs and pull requests to us.
+Please read our [CONTRIBUTING.md][CONTRIBUTING] file for details on how you
+can get involved in the project as well as the process for submitting bugs
+and pull requests to us.

 ## Code of Conduct

-Please read our [CODE_OF_CONDUCT.md][COC] file for the guidelines that govern our community.
+Please read our [CODE_OF_CONDUCT.md][COC] file for the guidelines that govern
+our community.

 ## Versioning

-We use [Semantic Versioning][semver] for software versions for this project.
-For a list of all the versions available, see the [tags][tags] and [releases][releases] on this repository.
+We use [Semantic Versioning][semver] for software versions of this project.
+For a list of all the versions available, see the [tags][tags] and
+[releases][releases] on this repository.

 ## Acknowledgements

+Special thanks go out to the following people and projects who have helped in
+some way to make this project a reality.

+* [@daniellmb/.github][daniellmb] - for the original idea to create a
+  `.github` template pack.
-* [PurpleBooth/README-Template.md][purple-booth] - for the README file inspiration.
+* [PurpleBooth/README-Template.md][purple-booth] - for the README file
+  inspiration.
 * [Github][github-link] - for the `ISSUE_TEMPLATE` template files.

 [screenshots]: #screenshots
 [email]: mailto:justin@hartman.me?subject=Github+Contact